jeffskinnerbox/ubuntu-desktop/README.md

   dimensions:    1920x1200 pixels (508x317 millimeters)
 ```

-With this informantion, set the size of the GUI in the Vagrantfile:
+With this information, set the size of the GUI in the Vagrantfile:

 ```ruby
 config.vm.provider "virtualbox" do |vb|